brianrackle/brianrackle.github.io/_posts/2014-08-03-displaying-data.md

 ## Building a Framework

-So how can one simplify the process of understanding our own algorithms?
-Well, do what humans have been doing for thousands of years, build tools.
+So how can the process of understanding our own algorithms be simplified?
+Perhaps we should build some tools visualize our algorithms.
 To build tools we need to establish the scope of our problem and then define the scope of our solution.

 ### Problems